vibeee45/Cleanytics/README.md

 The next step is to build a backend that will provide:

-- user authentication
+* User authentication
-- file upload handling
+* File upload handling
-- data cleaning and validation logic
+* Data cleaning and validation
-- dataset history storage
+* Dataset history storage
-- analytics and reporting APIs
+* Analytics and reporting APIs

-A strong backend choice for this product would be FastAPI or Flask with a database such as PostgreSQL or SQLite.
+A strong backend choice for this product would be FastAPI or Flask with PostgreSQL or SQLite.

 ## Notes for the client

+Version 2 improves the frontend experience with dashboard triggers, bug fixes, and an easier project startup process.

-This folder represents the product vision and user experience.
-It is a strong foundation for a real SaaS platform, but the backend and data processing engine still need to be implemented.
+The backend and data processing engine still need to be implemented.